 The other day, Facebook reminded me of the picture on the left that’s from 2011.
 It was a day when I ran another marathon.
 This is me stretching pre-race.

 I was pretty shocked for a second when I saw this… hard to believe I’ve ever even looked that way.
 But I did, many years!
+At the same time, I also had hypothalamic amenorrhea and I was severely overtrained.

 Here's how I did it: